Doprez/Doprez.Stride.AI/README.md

 }
 ```

-A more complete example
+## A more complete example

 you can add the  Doprez.Stride nuget package if some of the references are missing

-the FSM to initialize the state
+### the FSM to initialize the state and allow per frame updates
 ```
 using System;
 using Doprez.Stride.AI.FSMs;